econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-4-Twisted-Plugin.md

 Next, we instantiate the `QuotePicker` class with our quote file with defining `quotes`.
 This pulls in all our quotes within `quotes.txt` file.

 Now we need to define a `client` that basically constructs an endpoint based on a string with `clientFromString` function.
 The `clientFromString` takes in the `reactor` that we imported, and the endpoint, which is grabbed from the endpoint string defined in our `settings.ini` file.
-The `reactor` Twisted’s event loop driving its applications.
+The `reactor` Twisted’s event loop driving your Twisted applications.
 More about Twisted’s `reactor` object is detailed in its [howto documentation](http://twistedmatrix.com/documents/current/core/howto/reactor-basics.html).

 We then create a `factory` variable that instantiates `TalkBackBotFactory` defined in `bot.py` which passes in the appropriate parameters.